WormBase/wb-cache-warmer/README.md

 $ java -jar wb-cache-warmer-0.1.0-SNAPSHOT-standalone.jar [arguments]
 ```

-_Note: the exact file name (in particular, the "0.1.0-SNAPSHOT" part) would vary based on the version number specificed in [project.clj](project.cli).
+_Note: the exact file name (in particular, the "0.1.0-SNAPSHOT" part) varies based on the version number specificed in [project.clj](project.cli).
 However, the executable will be the one file with the postfix `-standalone.jar`_

 ### (For development) Run CLI without building the executable jar